MaxAkito/MBTL-Community-Patch/README.md

 # MBTL-Community-Patch
 A community translation patch for MBTL

-Credits to Petrikow, Comun and Fumei
+Credits to Petrikow, Comun, Fumei and Lianru

 ## Editing guidelines